2022–23 BCHL season

-The 2022–23 BCHL season will be the 61st season of the British Columbia Hockey League (BCHL).
-The eighteen teams from the Coastal and Interior Conferences will play 54 game schedules.
-The 2022 BCHL showcase is expected to take place near the start of the season.
+The 2022–23 BCHL season was the 61st season of the British Columbia Hockey League (BCHL).
+The eighteen teams from the Coastal and Interior Conferences played 54 game schedules.
+The 2022 BCHL showcase took place in Chilliwack From October 17 to October 20, 2022.

-Many other special events are due to take place during the season, such as the All-Star and Top Prospect games to be held in Penticton in January, as well as the BCHL Road Show taking place in Burns Lake on February 18 and 19, 2023.
+Many other special events took place during the season, such as the All-Star and Top Prospect games to be held in Penticton in January, as well as the BCHL Road Show taking place in Burns Lake on February 18 and 19, 2023.

 League changes

-Most changes to the league occurred on the back-end for the season, with a focus on team and official development.
-The use of video review, which was endorsed and brought in by one team and expanded to more come this season, is expected to be adopted league-wide over the next four years.
+The league introduced a set of targets to be met over the following four years, including the capacity for video replay, and the elimination of player fees.

 During the offseason, the league renamed several of its year-end awards.
 The Goaltending Award, awarded to the top goaltender every year, was named the Michael Garteig trophy, named after former Powell River Kings and Penticton Vees goaltender Michael Garteig.
 The Defensive Award, given to the top defenceman, was renamed the Blair Campbell award, named after former BCHL defenceman Blair Campbell.
 Finally, the award for Broadcaster of the Year was renamed the Jim Hughson Award, named after former Vancouver Canucks and Hockey Night In Canada Play by Play broadcaster Jim Hughson, who got his start in the BCHL.
 The league also created two new awards: the Jeff Tambellini Trophy, to be awarded to the playoff MVP, and the Kyle Turris community award, awarded to a player on each team that best represents their team in their communities.